-The total proposed budget for Administration expenses is \$16.5 million for FY16, or approximately 10.2% of the total proposed budget.
-The Administration category includes all employee compensation (4.0% of the total budget) as well as overhead-type expenses, such as insurance, legal, office expenses, administrative consulting services, marketing, building services, and travel expenses.
+The total proposed budget for Administration expenses in FY16 is \$6.7 million, or 5.4% of the total proposed budget.
+The Administration category includes all employee compensation (2.6% of the total budget) as well as overhead-type expenses, such as office, legal, insurance, administrative consulting services, marketing, and travel expenses.
+Rents and leases expense includes the fair market rental lease payments that the agency pays to the F/ETCA related to its portion of the Pacifica building and related common area maintenance and tenant improvement costs.
 These costs are budgeted in total but are allocated between the two primary activities of the agency: Planning, Environmental and Construction and Toll Operations.
 The allocation of costs between the two types of activities is necessary in determining the appropriate funding source as well as for the calculation of debt service coverage per the Indentures.
-The resulting allocation can be seen in the columns for each activity on pages 26 and 27 of this document.
+The resulting allocation can be seen in the columns for each activity on page 24 of this document.
 The total for each line item is shown in the last column of the same schedule.

-Projected Administration expenses for FY15 total \$12.5 million.
-The increase in the FY16 proposed budget from the FY15 projected actuals is mainly due to an upgrade to the Pacifica building HVAC system.
-Other increases include consulting and legal expenses for 241 Long Range Planning and the Tesoro Extension that were not spent in FY15 and have been re-budgeted in FY16 as well as additional strategic planning consulting in FY16.
-In addition, there is a net decrease in the number of positions budgeted in FY16 for salaries and benefits, offset by costs budgeted in FY16 related to thirteen positions unfilled for all or part of FY15 due to turnover and recruitment, and three employees who were out on disability for a portion of the year.
-The FY16 salaries budget also includes a merit pool (see discussion on page 32).
+Projected Administration expenses for FY15 total \$5.4 million.
+The increase in the FY16 proposed budget from the FY15 projected actuals is mainly due to thirteen positions unfilled for all of part of FY15 due to turnover and recruitment, and three employees who were out on disability for a portion of the year.
+The FY16 salaries budget also includes a merit pool (see discussion on page 29).
+In addition legal costs in FY15 will not be fully spent.